WaterWavesModels/WaterWaves1D.jl/docs/src/plot_recipes.md

 # Plot recipes

-There some [recipes](https://docs.juliaplots.org/latest/recipes/) available to visualize problems solution.
+Some [recipes](https://docs.juliaplots.org/latest/recipes/) are available to visualize computed problems solution.
 You need to import the package [Plots.jl](https://github.com/JuliaPlots/Plots.jl).

-## Surface deformation
+## Surface deformation and velocity

 ```@example surface
 using Plots